-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Routine foot care any condition Some limited coverage provided according to Medicare guidelines (e.g., if you have diabetes).
-Up to six (6) non-covered routine podiatry services per year covered as supplemental benefit Home-delivered meals Orthopedic shoes ✓ If shoes are part of a leg brace and are included in the cost of the brace, or the shoes are for a person with diabetic foot disease.
-Supportive devices for the feet Orthopedic or therapeutic shoes for people with diabetic foot disease.
-Routine hearing exams, hearing aids, or exams to fit hearing aids. √ Routine eye examinations, eyeglasses, radial keratotomy, LASIK surgery, and other low vision aids.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Routine eye examinations, eyeglasses, radial keratotomy, LASIK surgery, and other low vision aids.
 Eye exam and one pair of eyeglasses (or contact lenses) are covered for people after cataract surgery.
-Routine eye exam and eye glasses or contact lenses covered as supplemental benefit Reversal of sterilization procedures and or non-prescription contraceptive supplies. √ Acupuncture ✓ Naturopath services (uses natural or alternative treatments). √
+Routine eye exam once every year Eyewear including contact lenses, eyeglasses (lenses and frames), upgrades up to \$210 every year as supplemental benefit Reversal of sterilization procedures and or non-prescription contraceptive supplies. √ Acupuncture \checkmark Naturopath services (uses natural or alternative treatments). ✓

-\Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing.
+^{}Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing.